ThorChristiansen2/Bachelor_project_Sensor_Based_Navigation_For_Drones/README.md

 Source-code for the Controller

-The source-code for the controller builds upon code from DJI-osdk, which can be downloaded from DJI's official website: https://developer.dji.com/onboard-sdk/
+The source-code for the controller builds upon code from the DJI-OSDK, which can be downloaded from DJI's official website: https://developer.dji.com/onboard-sdk/

 Moreover, the source-code for the controller builds upon internal libraries (Mobotware) developed by the Group of Automation and Control at the Department of Electrical Engineering at the Technical University of Denmark, DTU.